chatwoot/charts/charts/chatwoot/README.md

 > **Tip** You can use the default `values.yaml` file.

 ## Postgres

 PostgreSQL is installed along with the chart if you choose the default setup.
 To use an external Postgres DB, please set `postgresql.enabled` to `false` and set the variables under the Postgres section above.

 ## Redis

 Redis is installed along with the chart if you choose the default setup.
-To use an external Redis DB, please set `redis.enabled` to `false` and set the variables under the Redis section above
+To use an external Redis DB, please set `redis.enabled` to `false` and set the variables under the Redis section above.

 ## Upgrading

-## From 0.5.x to 0.6.x
+## To 0.6.x

 Existing labels were causing issues with `helm upgrade`. `0.6.x` introduces breaking changes related to selector labels used for deployements.
 Please delete your helm release and recreate.
 Deleting your helm release will